vmware-tanzu/velero/ADOPTERS.md

 Replicated uses the Velero open source project to enable snapshots in [KOTS][101] to backup Kubernetes manifests & persistent volumes.
 In addition to the default functionality that Velero provides, [KOTS][101] provides a detailed interface in the [Admin Console][102] that can be used to manage the storage destination and schedule, and to perform and monitor the backup and restore process.<br>

 **[CloudCasa][103]**<br>
 [Catalogic Software][104] integrates Velero with [CloudCasa][103] - A Smart Home in the Cloud for Backups.
-CloudCasa is a simple, scalable, cloud-native solution providing data protection and disaster recovery as a service.
-This solution is built using Kubernetes for protecting Kubernetes clusters.<br>
+CloudCasa is a full-featured, scalable, cloud-native solution providing Kubernetes data protection, disaster recovery, and migration as a service.
+An option to manage existing Velero instances and an enterprise self-hosted option are also available.<br>

 ## Adding your organization to the list of Velero Adopters